SupaeroDataScience/DE/src/docs/1_4_docker_tp.md

   We'll start by specifying our base image, using the `FROM` keyword:

   ```
-  FROM alpine:3.15
+  FROM alpine:3.18
   ```

+  Note : If you use the latest version of alpine which is 3.20, follow this [tutorial](https://jairoandres.com/python-dependencies-break-your-system-if-you-want/) to handle an error you might be getting

 2. The next step usually is to write the commands of copying the files and installing the dependencies.
 But first we will install the Python pip package to the alpine linux distribution.
 This will not just install the pip package but any other dependencies too, which includes the python interpreter.
-Add the following [RUN](https://docs.docker.com/engine/reference/builder/#run) command next:
+Add the following [RUN](https://docs.docker.com/engine/reference/builder/#run) command next.
+Additionnally, we will do something to handle the newest python rules []

   ```
-  RUN apk add --update py3-pip
+  RUN apk add --update py-pip
   ```

 3. Let's add the files that make up the Flask Application.